oracle-livelabs/common/building-blocks/tasks/adb/create-graph.md

    **Important:** Click the **Save** (floppy disk icon) to commit the changes.
 --->

-7. In the Summary step, click on **Create Graph**.
-This will open a Create Graph tab; click on **Create Graph**.
+6. In the Summary step, click on **Create Graph**:

     ![Shows the job tab with the job status as successful](./images/graph/jobs-create-graph.png " ")

-    This will open a Create Graph tab, click on **Create Graph**.
+    This will open a Create Graph tab.
+Click **Create Graph**.

     ![Shows in-memory enabled and the create graph button](./images/graph/create-graph-in-memory.png " ")

-    After this, you will be taken to the Jobs page where the graph will be create it.
-Refresh the page to see how the status of the Graph is doing.
+    Monitor the graph creation process.
+After a couple of minutes, you should see a successful **Completed** status and you'll be ready to start analyzing the graph!